The 5th Bruegel - Graduate School of Economics, Kobe University conference will focus on monetary policy.

 Guntram B. Wolff, Director

-Tamotsu Nakamura, Professor and Vice Dean, the Graduate School of Economics, Kobe University
+Tamotsu Nakamura, Dean, Graduate School of Economics, Kobe University

 Session I- Assessment of unconventional monetary policies on macro and finance